Still Hand-Writing setTimeout Promise Wrappers?

 import { setTimeout as sleep } from "node:timers/promises";

-The node: prefix is used to clearly tell the toolchain that this is a built-in module, not a package with the same name in node_modules.
-The as sleep is because calling it setTimeout looks awkward; renaming it makes it clearer.
+The node: prefix explicitly tells the toolchain this is a built-in module, not some package with the same name in node_modules.
+The as sleep alias is because setTimeout looks awkward—renaming it makes things clearer.

 Basic Usage